Jeff Green (British politician)

 Jeffrey Edwin Green (born 5 May 1957) is a British Conservative politician and former leader of Wirral Council between 2010 and 2011 and in 2012.
 He was the first Conservative to hold the role in 24 years.

 Political career

 Councillor

 Green was first elected to Wirral Council in 1986 in the Tory safe seat of Thurstaston.
-After boundary change in 2004, Thurstaston was abolished and Green was successfully re-elected to the new West Kirby and Thurstaston ward.
+After boundary change in 2004, Thurstaston was abolished and Green was re-elected to the new West Kirby and Thurstaston ward.

 Conservative Leader

 In 2002, he succeeded John Hale as leader of the Conservative group, a role he held until 2017 when he lost a leadership challenge to Wallasey councillor Ian Lewis.
 He became Leader of the Conservative Group again in December 2020 when Lewis stepped down, beating David Burgess Joyce a secret ballot.
 He did not stand for re-election for the role in May 2021, instead he was nominated for the role of Deputy Mayor.